danishahsan/LearnSphare/README.md

 - Successfully delivered LearnSprare within the stipulated timeframe, meeting all project milestones.
 - Received positive feedback from team members for the efficiency and quality of the backend implementation.
 - Implemented additional features, such as real-time progress tracking and user engagement analytics, to enhance the platform's functionality.
-### Impact of the Project: LearnSprare has revolutionized the online learning experience, providing educators with an intuitive platform to deliver engaging content and enabling learners to acquire knowledge effectively.
+### Impact of the Project
+LearnSprare has revolutionized the online learning experience, providing educators with an intuitive platform to deliver engaging content and enabling learners to acquire knowledge effectively.
 The system's user-friendly interface and robust backend architecture have contributed to increased user satisfaction and improved learning outcomes.